sialbul/music_project/README.md

 # Music Project

-#### This is a project which is built by React.js to show the albums of the users` favorite artist.
+#### This is a project which has been built by React Hooks to show the albums of the users` favorite artists.

 ## Table of contents
 * [General info](#general-info)